0x1881/minify/README.md

 # Minify

-A simple package to minify CSS/SCSS and Javascript on the fly without the need of tools like Laravel Mix or Webpack.
+A simple package to minify CSS/SCSS and Javascript on the fly without the need of tools like Laravel Vite, Mix or Webpack.
 It combines all stylesheet files or javascript files into a single, minified file with simple but effective cachebusting with filemtime().

 Version 2 is a completely new package ([forked version 2](https://github.com/nickdekruijk/minify)) and ([version 1](https://github.com/nickdekruijk/minify1)) using  [scssphp/scssphp](https://github.com/scssphp/scssphp) and [tedivm/jshrink](https://github.com/tedivm/jshrink).
 Because minify  now replaces natxet/cssmin with scssphp it can now compile SASS/SCSS code too!